The Oura ring has been reduced ahead of Black Friday

 Black Friday 2025 doesn’t land until 28 November but there are some deals to be had right now

-This compact, tech-packed design will cost you, however.
-The Oura ring 4 currently retails for £349, with an extra £5.99 monthly subscription fee needed to unlock all of its features.
-That’s why, if you decide this is the wearable for you, it can be worth waiting to snap one up in the Black Friday sales.
+At full price, the Oura ring 4 retails for £349, with an extra £5.99 monthly subscription fee needed to unlock all of its features.
+So, if you're savvy, you'll want to grab the health tracker in the Black Friday sales.

-Oura is yet to reveal whether its products will be discounted during this year’s mega-sales event, but the brand has a notoriously fleeting relationship with price cuts.
-However, we’ll be keeping our ear to the ground and updating this page as soon as we hear of any offers.
+While the brand is yet to reveal whether its products will be discounted on the Oura website, I've come to expect offers on Oura devices via third-party retailers, such as Boots and Currys.

-In the meantime, Amazon has dished up a modest discount on the Oura ring 4 ahead of Black Friday.
-Keep scrolling for more details about the deal and how the device compares with the Oura ring 3.
+Right now, Boots has a generous £100 saving on the new ring 4, while Amazon is selling the gen3 ring for about £50 less than competitors.
+Keep scrolling for more details about the deals and comparisons between the different models.
+Plus, bookmark this page, as I'll be keeping my eyes peeled for further discounts and adding them here as soon as they drop.

 Follow live: Latest offers and news in our Black Friday 2025 liveblog